Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Additional Results

-Since Llama-2 13B is one of the recent state-of-the-art (English officially) models, we further conducted an zero-shot experiment by translating all date from other languages into English.
-We use Google Translate for translation and reported the results in Table~\ref{tab:trans_test}.
+Since LLaMA-2 13B is one of the recent state-of-the-art (English officially) models, we further conducted a zero-shot experiment by translating all data from other languages into English.
+We used Google Translate for translation and reported the results in Table~\ref{tab:trans_test}.
 From the Table, we can see significant performance gaps (to English).
+It is also interesting to see the gaps increase as the corresponding geographical location of the language moves further away from English.
+While we consider this gap to be a combination of the language gap and the defined culture gap, a future interesting direction is to closely examine the culture gap in cross-cultural communications and how this is related to the internal representations in LLMs.